 Primavera P6 Earned Value Management Software

 In this schedule, Welding and NDT activities are listed under Pipeline Schedule WBS.
 Each welding activity represents 5000 joints in 50 km.
 In the same way, each NDT (Non-Destructive Testing) activity represents 5000 joints in 50 km.
 Welding of each joint has a fixed cost of $100 and NDT of each joint has a fixed cost of $30.
-We assigned non- labour resources to represent the total cost of each activity as shown in Figure 2.
+We assigned non-labor resources to represent the total cost of each activity as shown in Figure 2.

-Now we will add below columns to review the Primavera P6 Earned Value Management EVM calculations as shown in Figure 3.
+Now we will add the below columns to review the Primavera P6 Earned Value Management EVM calculations as shown in Figure 3.

 – Budgeted Total Cost

 – Planned Value Cost